devjoseruiz/trumpet/README.md

 ### Docker installation

 1. Navigate to the project directory: `cd trumpet-mvc-framework`.
-2. Install the dependencies: `docker-compose run --rm composer install`.
+2. Install the dependencies: `docker-compose exec php composer install`.
 3. Start the application: `docker-compose up -d`.
 You can access the application at `http://localhost:8080`.

 ### Local installation